Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Daar sniffed.
 “Y’know…that’s a heckuva arrogant thing ‘ta say, but I think it’s true.
 An’ it’s good that you believe it.”

 “We’re moving into a delicate moment.
 Every military advisor I have tells me that the war’s at a tipping point.
-We haven’t heard from the Hierarchy in *months,* the Hunters just lost a sixth of their territory---”
+We haven’t heard from the Hierarchy in *months,* the Hunters just lost a sixth of their territory - ”

 “An’ they’re heavily reinforcin’ the ones they got left, I bet,” Daar replied.